gemini6829/tennis_analyzer/README.md

   - Initial algorithm: stroke start time + 1 s (assumes constant swing length for all types of strokes)
   - Improved: stroke end time + 0.2 s
 - Continue working on stroke classification
   - In a serve, the wrist speed drops as the player reaches trophy position, causing the detector to end the stroke.
 The wrist never gets above the shoulder and the stroke is never classified as a serve/overhead.
-I added a pending serve check watch to see if wrist goes above shoulder in the next 2.5 seconds after a stroke ends.
+I added a pending serve check watch to see if the wrist goes above the shoulder in the next 2.5 seconds after a stroke ends.
   - When the player’s body is turned to the side, so that the shoulders are perpendicular to the camera, a large racquet takeback can cross to the opposite side of the body, causing misclassification between forehands and backhands.
 Changed to find the wrist’s position at its maximum horizontal distance from the shoulder midpoint and see which side of the body it’s on.

 #### Feature improvements: